Supported Course Content in the Blackboard App

 - Subscribe to a thread

-Push notifications pop up on student's devices for the following events.
+Push notifications pop up on student devices for the following events.

 Push notifications aren't available for assignments at this time.
-Assignments do show in the app's Activity Stream and in Due Dates if you set a due date.
+Assignments do show in the app's Stream and in Due Dates if you set due dates for them.

 Students can change their notifications by logging in to their Blackboard web account on a computer.

 Course announcements from instructors are available on the app and within individual courses.